ParallelMaths/parallel/pages/8-15-lou-costello.md

 ---
-Initially, both series are wildly inaccurate, but within the first 25 terms they both begin to home in on the true value of π.
-Thereafter the curve is almost flat, suggesting that there are only minor improvements in getting close to π.
+Initially, both series are wildly inaccurate, but within the first 25 terms they both begin to home in on the true value of `π`.
+Thereafter the curve is almost flat, suggesting that there are only minor improvements in getting close to `π`.
 Hence, the biggest improvements take place during the first few terms.

 :::